 - Use the standard licensing templates from beat store providers (we’ll get to that in a second)

-- Use our licensing templates which you can download below. (recommended)
+- Use our licensing templates which you can download after you’ve attended our free masterclass below (recommended)

 It’s entirely up to you which user-rights you sell to your customers.
 It’s your music and you’re in charge.